-Cate is also a pedagogical coach for graduate students, junior faculty, and entrepreneurs.
-You can find out more about this work at her coaching website.
+Cate is also a pedagogical coach You can find out more about this work on her Coaching page.

 Header image: Peter Bailley / Knox College